 Market Risk If bonds are sold prior to maturity, an investor will receive the then current market price which may be more or less than the original cost.
 At the time of sale, a bond’s price will depend on market interest rates, order size, issuer’s credit rating, and the level of demand for that particular issue, among other factors.

 Reinvestment Risk Some corporate bonds are issued with a call feature, which allows an issuer, at its option, to pay back the principal before the stated maturity date.
 Several call options exist depending on specific stipulations set in the prospectus.
 The most common call options are: American call – bonds become callable at par anytime after the original non-call period; Bermuda call – bonds are callable at par on interest payment date after the original non-call period; and Make Whole call – bonds are callable at a spread to a comparable Treasury security.
 Call schedules are determined at the time of issuance and vary by offering.
 Generally, an issuer is more likely to call bonds when interest rates decline so it can offer new bonds with lower coupon rates.
 If called, the bonds will stop paying interest.
-In this case, investors may be forced to accept lower interest payments as they reinvest the returned principal at lower rates.
-To learn about different types of call options, visit raymondjames.com and read the Callable Bonds fact sheet.
+Click here for more information on callable bonds.

 Returns Corporate bonds may trade at par (usually $1,000 per bond) or a market premium or discount from par.
 Bond yields should be evaluated on a worst-case-scenario basis.
 The two yields are:

-Yield-To-Call (YTC or yield-to-worst case YWC) must be considered when a bond has call features and is purchased at a premium.
-An issuer is more likely to call the security prior to maturity when market interest rates decline, giving the company an opportunity to offer new bonds at lower rates.
-The prices of callable bonds will not rise as much as those of non-callable securities because investors are not willing to pay more due to the increased chance of a call.
+Yield-To-Call (YTC ) is the return anticipated on a bond held to a call date which is a date prior to its maturity date.
+An issuer is more likely to call a security prior to maturity when market interest rates decline, giving the company an opportunity to offer new bonds at lower rates.
+The prices of callable bonds will not rise as much as those of non-callable securities due to the risk of an early redemption.

 Credit Ratings Corporate bonds are rated by independent rating agencies, such as Moody’s Investors Service, Standard and Poor’s Financial Services, LLC and/or Fitch Ratings Ltd. Ratings are appraisals of the issuer’s ability to pay interest and principal and are not recommendations to buy, sell or hold.
 Credit ratings are subject to reviews, changes or withdrawal at any time.

 Bonds carrying a credit rating of Baa3/BBB- or higher are considered investment grade.
 Most offerings are unsecured debt and backed only by the issuer’s promise to pay.
-Therefore, a bond’s value may decrease if the issuer’s credit rating deteriorates and the possibility of default increases.
+Therefore, a bond’s value may decrease if the issuer’s credit rating deteriorates or conversely increase if an issuer's credit rating improves.
 Bonds with a credit rating below Baa3/BBB- are called “junk bonds” and should only be purchased by investors with a high tolerance for risk as there may be a possibility of significant price volatility and a potential loss of the entire investment.
 More information about credit ratings is available at moodys.com, standardandpoors.com and fitchratings.com.

 Priority of Claim Should the bond issuer become insolvent, the company’s assets may be liquidated to compensate the creditors, including the bondholders.
 Corporate bonds provide investors with a higher priority of claim on the assets of the issuer than the holders of preferred securities or common stock.